-This home-buying recipe features key ingredients and a method to help get you into that new home as soon as possible.
+Our home-buying recipe features all the key ingredients, plus a step-by-step method, to help get you into that new home as soon as possible.

-Purchasing your dream home might be made a little easier with these key steps:
+Purchasing your dream home might be made a little easier by taking these key steps:

-- A good budget, with a breakdown of your income and expenses, to determine what you can afford.
+- Set a good budget, one with a breakdown of your income and expenses, to determine what you can afford

-- The right home loan for your situation, one that offers outstanding value for you in terms of interest rates, fees, features and more.
+- Pick the correct home loan for your situation, one that offers outstanding value for you in terms of interest rates, fees, features and more

-- A plan to buy the house, including whether you buy via private treaty or auction and if the price and conditions of the property sale contract are right.
+- Create a plan to buy the house, including whether you buy via private treaty or auction, and if the price and conditions of the property sale contract are right

-- A pre-purchase strategy, including pre-purchase inspections, formal loan approval and a plan for the settlement period.
+- Set a pre-purchase strategy, including pre-purchase inspections, formal loan approval and a plan for the settlement period

 Now you know what the key ingredients are for buying a house, it’s time to work out how to use things like a solid budget or a pre-purchase strategy to get you closer to owning that home.
 Found a home already?
 Read our checklist of things to look for when buying a house.